Magic Square

 print()

-In this code, we create a list of pairs ml containing the fixed assignments.
+In this code, we create a dict ml containing the fixed assignments.
 We then create full_sol, a solution object for the original expression f.
 Calling replace(f, ml) substitutes the fixed values into f, so the variables listed in ml disappear from g.
 As a result, the solution sol returned by the solver does not include those fixed variables.
 Finally, we reconstruct a complete assignment by merging sol and ml into full_sol via set().
 The reconstructed solution full_sol represents the full magic square.

 This program produces the following output: